-During 2010, administrative and general expenses were flat as compared to last year.
-Pension costs, employee benefit costs, and payroll cost increases of \$4.0 million in 2010 were offset by an increase in the proportion of labor and benefit costs included in capital projects, reductions to outside service costs, and reductions to employee relocation expenses.
+During 2010, administrative and general expenses were flat as compared to the previous year.
+Pension costs, employee benefit costs, and payroll cost increases of \$4.0 million in 2011 were offset by an increase in the proportion of labor and benefit costs included in capital projects, reductions to outside service costs, and reductions to employee relocation expenses.